trilitech/tezos-developer-docs/src/pages/smart-contracts/smart-contract-languages/index.md

 ---
 id: smart-contracts
-title: Smart Contracts
+title: An Introduction to Smart Contracts
 authors: Thomas Zoughebi, Aymeric Bethencourt, and Maxime Fernandez
 ---

-# Introduction to smart contracts
 A smart contract is a piece of code stored on the *blockchain*.
 It contains a set of instructions and rules to trigger them.
 Once deployed, it becomes immutable, but a user can trigger the execution of the code without modifying it.

 A smart contract is composed of three elements that are maintained by nodes in the state of the blockchain: